Links between the project work packages are summarised in the project logic diagram:

 - Define a deployment plan after selection of the deployment opportunities

-- Prepare the floats and organize their shipping to the deployment location
+- Prepare the floats and organise their shipping to the deployment location

 - Perform the deployment itself

-- Monitor the at-sea behavior of the float deployed
+- Monitor the at-sea behaviour of the float deployed

 Task 3.1 : Preparing the floats

 The Euro-Argo ERIC is in charge of the float preparation which involves reception and checking of the documentation delivered with the floats, checking proper functioning of all components, calibration of the sensors.
-It will include a tank test using Ifremer facilities that allow testing the capabilities of the floats to cycle and allows checking the T&S sensors by inter-comparing them during the test.
-Then mission parameters (data reduction, storage, coding, formatting etc.) and transmission schedule are programmed.
-Finally floats are conditioned for transport and shipping.
+It includes a tank test using Ifremer facilities that allow testing the capabilities of the floats to cycle and allows checking the T&S sensors by inter-comparing them during the test.
+Then mission parameters (data reduction, storage, coding, formatting, etc.) and transmission schedule are programmed.
+Finally, floats are conditioned for transport and shipping.
 This task also comprises the management of the stock between delivering by the manufacturer and the shipping to the deployment location.

 Task 3.2 : Operations at Sea

-Float deployment are organized by the Euro-Argo ERIC.
+Float deployments are organised by the Euro-Argo ERIC.
 Float deployments require adequate logistical support and easy access to information on research cruises for deployment opportunities.
 Floats will be deployed during research cruises or from ships of opportunity, which must be identified.
-For the identification of float deployment opportunities the Euro-Argo ERIC will interact both with the Euro-Argo Members and Observers that have privileged access to their national research vessels plans, and with the Ship Coordinator of the JCOMM in situ Observing Platform Support Centre (JCOMMOPS, www.jcommops.org/), located in the same building as the Euro-Argo ERIC.
+For the identification of float deployment opportunities the Euro-Argo ERIC will interact both with the Euro-Argo Members and Observers that have privileged access to their national research vessel plans, and with the Ship Coordinator of the JCOMM in situ Observing Platform Support Centre (JCOMMOPS, www.jcommops.org/), located in the same building as the Euro-Argo ERIC.

 Float deployment plans are developed by the Euro-Argo ERIC taking into account international recommendations (e.g. maintenance of a global array which requires filling gaps) and specific European interests (e.g. European regional seas).
 Since the start of Argo (see below), European partners have mainly contributed the monitoring of the Atlantic Ocean from north to south and with a lesser proportion in the Indian and Pacific Oceans.
 In MOCCA, in collaboration with international partners, the Atlantic Ocean will be the first focus to contribute to an increased cooperation for Atlantic Ocean observations following the Galway declaration.

-In February 2017 82 floats were shipped to deployment locations (ships, institutions etc.).
-66 floats were already deployed and are operational.
-The remaining 68 floats will be deployed in 2017 and early 2018, taking into account the Euro-Argo and International Strategy.
+In December 2017, 140 floats were shipped to deployment locations (ships, institutions, etc.).
+130 floats were already deployed and are operational.
+The remaining 10 floats will be deployed in 2018, taking into account the Euro-Argo and International Strategy.